What are Interpersonal Effectiveness Skills?

 Gentle communication

-The GIVE skill from DBT is another useful interpersonal strategy, designed to help people maintain relationships through gentle and validating communication.
+The GIVE skill from DBT is another valuable interpersonal strategy, designed to help people maintain relationships through gentle and validating communication.
 GIVE stands for: (G)entle, (I)nterested, (V)alidating, and (E)asy manner.
-These techniques help keep conversations calm, supportive, and productive, especially in emotionally charged or sensitive situations.
-For example, listening attentively and responding with empathy can de-escalate a conflict and promote trust.

 Conflict resolution and negotiation

-Similarly, the DEAR MAN skill is used for more goal-oriented interactions, such as asking for a raise, resolving a disagreement, or negotiating a compromise.
+Similarly, the DEAR MAN skill is used for more goal-oriented interactions, such as asking for a raise, resolving a disagreement, or negotiating responsibilities.
 DEAR MAN stands for: (D)escribe, (E)xpress, (A)ssert, (R)einforce, (M)indful, (A)ppear confident, and (N)egotiate.
-This method helps individuals express their needs clearly, stay focused, and avoid getting sidetracked by emotional responses.
-By following this structure, communication becomes more effective and purposeful.

 Finding balance